-Welcome to the UVA Student Health Travel Clinic!
+Welcome to the UVA Student Health and Wellness Travel Clinic!

 We are pleased to offer students up-to-date and personalized travel-related medical care.
 We are staffed by a team of professionals dedicated to your health and safety while learning, exploring, and visiting abroad.
 The Travel Clinic is coordinated by Dr. Anjali Silva, Certified in Travel Medicine.

 Health recommendations change frequently for travel to specific areas.
-To ensure that all students receive the appropriate medical care, a Travel Clinic appointment is required for any student requesting travel-related prescriptions or immunizations, even if the student has previously had travel counseling at Student Health or with an outside medical provider.
+To ensure that all students receive the appropriate medical care, a travel clinic appointment is required for any student requesting travel-related prescriptions or immunizations, even if the student has previously had travel counseling at Student Health and Wellness or with an outside medical provider.
 Prescriptions for flight anxiety or jet lag will NOT be provided at travel clinic appointments.

-All appointments for travel should be scheduled as early as possible in the travel planning process.
-This ensures ample time for appointment scheduling and more importantly, for travel vaccines to take effect prior to departure.
+All appointments for travel should be scheduled as early as possible in the travel-planning process.
+This ensures ample time for appointment scheduling and, more importantly, for travel vaccines to take effect prior to departure.
 Please reserve enough time on the day of your appointment for counseling and immunizations.
 Travel clinic appointment times are less readily available at the last minute.

-Travel clinic appointments for counseling and for physicals are offered at specified times during the week.
+Travel clinic appointments for counseling and for physicals are offered at specific times with specific providers during the week.
 There is no guarantee that a visit can be accommodated outside of these specific reserved times.
 For travel clinic reservations that are NOT made during specific travel clinic reservation times with specific providers, a charge of $40 will apply.
 Students will be informed if there is a $40 charge when making their appointment.
 This charge will not be covered by Aetna Student Health Plan.
 Same day appointments are not available.

-There is no guarantee that a vaccine will be available the day of your appointment.
-If you need the Yellow Fever Vaccine for travel abroad, please ask to speak to a triage nurse before your visit.
+There is no guarantee that a vaccine will be available on the day of your appointment.

 YELLOW FEVER VACCINE AVAILABILITY

-Student Health will not have the Yellow Fever Vaccine available until mid-2018.
-Sanofi Pasteur, the manufacturer of the only yellow fever vaccine (YF-Vax) licensed in the United States, has announced that YF-Vax will be unavailable from mid-2017 to mid-2018 because of delays in the production process.
+Student Health and Wellness will not have the Yellow Fever Vaccine available until further notice.
 Sanofi Pasteur has received permission from the FDA to provide the European Yellow Fever Vaccine called Stamaril to a limited number of clinics.
 Travelers and health care providers will be able to find locations that can administer Stamaril by visiting the yellow fever vaccination clinic search page.
-UVA Student Health Travel Clinic is NOT a provider of Stamaril.
+UVA Student Health and Wellness Travel Clinic is NOT a provider of Stamaril.

-Pre-Travel appointments in travel clinic can be made for the following purposes:
+Pre-travel appointments can be made for the following:

 Travel counseling, vaccinations, and/or prescriptions (regardless whether you have had a previous travel clinic appointment)

-Physical exam/form completion for a study abroad program in any destination (see required instructions below)
+Physical exam/form completion for a study abroad program (see required instructions below)

 Log into Healthy Hoos.
 Click "Forms".

 Fill out the required Travel Questionnaire, regardless of destination.
 (This is NOT the same as registering your travel with the International Studies Office.)

-In addition to one of the above modules, Medical/Nursing students doing clinical rotations abroad (with possible blood and body fluid exposure) also need to complete:
+In addition to the above module, medical students/advanced level nursing students doing clinical rotations abroad (with possible blood and body fluid exposure) also need to complete:

 Students with a Physical Exam Form are required to complete the following steps.

 Complete your portion of the form prior to your appointment.